stefanberger/vllm-plugin-signature-enforcement/README.md

 will skip signature verification on the model found under `/tmp/test/`.

-The last model path is again a regular expression `.*` that covers all (remaining) paths and since it references `signer3`, it will require that all these models will have to pass signature verification with a public key.
+The last model path is again a regular expression `.*` that covers all (remaining) paths and since it references `key-signer`, it will require that all these models will have to pass signature verification with the referenced public key.

 To select the signature verification parameters for a particular model, vLLM will first try to perform an exact path match of the model path from